Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Abstract

 \section{Abstract}

-Identifying direct links between genomic pathways and clinical endpoints for highly fatal diseases such as cancer is a formidable task.
-By selecting statistically relevant associations between a wealth of intermediary variables such as imaging and genomic measurements, integrative analyses can potentially results in sharper clinical models with interpretable parameters, in terms of their mechanisms.
-Estimates of uncertainty in the resulting models are however unreliable unless inference accounts for the preceding steps of selection.
-In this article, we develop selection-aware Bayesian methods which are: (i) amenable to a flexible class of integrative Bayesian models post a selection of promising variables via $\ell_1$-regularized algorithms; (ii) enjoy computational efficiency due to a focus on sharp models with meaning; (iii) strike a crucial tradeoff between the quality of model selection and inferential power.
-Central to our selection-aware workflow, a conditional likelihood constructed with a reparameterization map is deployed for obtaining uncertainty estimates in integrative models.
-Investigating the potential of our methods in a radiogenomic analysis, we successfully recover several important gene pathways and calibrate uncertainties for their associations with patient survival times.
+Integrative analyses based on statistically relevant associations between genomics and a wealth of intermediary phenotypes (such as imaging) provide vital insights into their clinical relevance in terms of the disease mechanisms.
+Estimates for uncertainty in the resulting integrative models are however unreliable unless inference accounts for the selection of these associations with accuracy.
+In this article, we develop selection-aware Bayesian methods which: (i) counteract the impact of model selection bias through a ``selection-aware posterior" in a flexible class of integrative Bayesian models post a selection of promising variables via $\ell_1$-regularized algorithms; (ii) strike an inevitable tradeoff between the quality of model selection and inferential power when the same dataset is used for both selection and uncertainty estimation.
+Central to our methodological development, a carefully constructed conditional likelihood function deployed with a reparameterization mapping provides notably tractable updates when gradient-based MCMC sampling is used for estimating uncertainties from the selection-aware posterior.
+Applying our methods to a radiogenomic analysis, we successfully recover several important gene pathways and estimate uncertainties for their associations with patient survival times.